shuvangkardas/blog/_posts/2025-07-11-Effort-vs-Value—A-Lesson-I-Learned-the-Hard-Way.md

 title: Effort vs Value—A Lesson I Learned the Hard Way
 permalink: /why-effort-doesnt-equal-value
 date: 2025-07-11
-excerpt: As an engineers, I often confuse complexity with value.
-But sometimes, what’s obvious to me is magic to someone else.
+excerpt: Why do we assume hard work equals high value?
+As engineers, it's a trap we fall into more often than we think.
 type: Blog
 categories:
 tags: